COMPASS: Robust Feature Conformal Prediction for Medical Segmentation Metrics: Algorithms

 \section{Algorithms}

-In the COMPASS framework, we decompose the model into an encoder $f$ that maps an input image $x$ to a representation $\hat{z}$, and a decoder $g$ that maps $\hat{z}$ to the final logits.
-A downstream metric function $h$ then maps the resulting segmentation to a scalar value.
-For \textbf{COMPASS-L}, the representation $\hat{z}$ is the final logit tensor itself; the encoder $f$ is the entire network and the decoder $g$ is the identity function.
-For \textbf{COMPASS-J}, the representation $\hat{z}$ is an internal feature map; the encoder $f$ is the part of the network up to that layer, and the decoder $g$ is the remainder of the network.
-For clarity in the algorithms, we define the perturbation and metric evaluation function $P(\hat{z}, \Delta, \beta)$ as the interval $[h(g(\hat{z} - \beta\Delta)), h(g(\hat{z} + \beta\Delta))]$.
+In the COMPASS framework, we decompose the model into an encoder $f$ that maps an input image $x$ to a representation $\hat{z}$, and a decoder $g$ that maps $\hat{z}$ to the final segmentation.
+A downstream metric function $h$ then maps the segmentation to a scalar metric $\hat{y}$.
+For simplicity, we show the algorithm using the endpoint (and not the conservative envelope that requires a perturbation sweep during the calibration procedure) -- i.e., we define the perturbation and metric evaluation function $P(\hat{z}, \Delta, \beta)$ as the interval $[h(g(\hat{z} - \beta\Delta)), h(g(\hat{z} + \beta\Delta))]$.
+This endpoint construction is computationally efficient and theoretically valid given the monotonic metric response observed in our experiments (Figures~\ref{fig:linearperturb} and~\ref{fig:monotonic}).
+The conservative envelope variant follows the same approach, but the symmetric binary search involves a perturbation sweep for each sample during the calibration step to find the minimum and maximum.

+For \textbf{COMPASS-L}, the representation $\hat{z}$ is the logits; the encoder $f$ is the entire network, and the decoder $g$ is the identity function.
+The perturbation direction is simply $\Delta = \mathbf{1}$.